gustrd/gustrd/README.md

 ### 🌱 I'm currently learning
 Right now, I'm exploring new technologies and trends, such as:

-- RPA (Robotic Process Automation);
-- Artificial intelligence and machine learning.
+- Artificial intelligence and machine learning;
+- Largue Language Models (LLMs);
+- Image Generative AI;
+- Audio Generative AI.

 ### 📫 How to reach me
 Feel free to send me a message on LinkedIn or here: